 The students had so much fun at their little reception and their parents enjoyed the sweetness of the experience!

 Invitations, bunting, student hats and MORE can be found in my Q and U Wedding Party Printables pack.
-Check it out in my TpT store!
+Check it out in the Kinder Craze store!

 Do you throw celebrate a Q and U wedding at school?
 I would love to hear how you make the event special in your own classroom!